Nusszopf/web-nusszopf/projects/auth-login/README.md

 Environment to develop and build a custom auth0 login page.

-## 101
+## Current Workflow

-1. Push new changes
+1. Push new changes to Vercel
-2. Replace the dist/index.html with index.html from the output folder of the new vercel build
+2. Replace dist/tt.mm.yy.html with tt.mm.yy.html from the output folder of the new vercel build
-3. Add full path to href and src urls
+3. Replace preload stylesheets with inline stylesheets
-4. Replace preload stylesheets with inline stylesheets
+4. Add full path to all `href`, `src` and `url` params
-5. Save new index.html in auth0 custom login page
+5. Save new html file in auth0 as custom login page

 ## Notes